mx1001/hardops_manual/docs/hopsTool.md

 ![hotkey](img/hopstool/h19.png)

 - Behavior - like boxcutter a behavior panel exists to fine tune behaviors before operation
-- Display - options dictating what shows when ctrl is held.
+- Display - options dictating what shows when <kbd>ctrl</kbd> is held.
 - hShapes - procedural shapes for users to insert and get started with
 - Modifiers - add modifiers on the fly w/ adjustable dots for certain ones
 - Misc - mirror is the only option here for now.